SlashDB/react-slashdb/README.md

 ### Auth

-Auth is a class export of the SDK which allows for authentication with a username and password or API key.
+Auth is a class export of the SDK which allows for authentication with a username and password, API key or Single Sign-On credentials.
 The class is imported like so:

 ```jsx
 import { auth } from '@slashdb/react-slashdb';
 ```

-It provides three methods: `login`, `logout`, `clientIsAuthenticated`
+It provides six methods: `login`, `loginSSO`, `updateSSO`, `refreshSSO`, `logout`, `clientIsAuthenticated`

 ##### auth.login(username, password, sdbClient, fnc)
 This method takes 4 parameters: ```username```, ```password```, a [```SlashDBClient```](https://github.com/SlashDB/js-slashdb) object (such as the one returned by ```useSetUp```, and a function ```fnc``` that runs on successful authentication.
 When using an API key for authentication, you can set the password to null.
 When using a username and password for authentication, the username and password must match a valid user entry in the SlashDB config files.
 The username must always match a valid user entry, regardless of whether you are using API key or not.